tekton-autogov/nodejs-example/README.md

 ## Setup
 1. Install the OpenShift Pipelines operator
+2. Install ACS following these instructions - https://docs.openshift.com/acs/3.72/installing/install-ocp-operator.html#installing-using-an-operator
+  - Summary: Install the operator, create a Central CR, generate an init bundle, and create a SecureCluster CR
-2. `oc new-project nodejs-example`
+3. `oc new-project nodejs-example`
-3. **Important:** Create a new OpenShift project.
+4. **Important:** Create a new OpenShift project.
 Do not use the default project. `oc new-project nodejs-example`
-4. `oc create -f ./tekton/`
+5. `oc create -f ./tekton/`
-5. Run the pipeline `oc create -f ./hack/pipelinerun.yaml'
+6. Run the pipeline `oc create -f ./hack/pipelinerun.yaml'
-6. (Optional) Monitor the pipeline run from the cli.
+7. (Optional) Monitor the pipeline run from the cli.
 It finish in about 1 minute. `tkn pipelinerun describe --last`
-7. Verify that the application is running `curl $(oc get route nodejs-example -o jsonpath='{.spec.host}') && echo`
+8. Verify that the application is running `curl $(oc get route nodejs-example -o jsonpath='{.spec.host}') && echo`

 ## Uninstall
 ```